OXID-eSales/oxideshop_composer_plugin/README.rst

 Available types are:

 - oxideshop - Main shop package is installed into source directory.
-- oxideshop-module - Modules depends on main shop package.
+- oxideshop-module - Modules depend on main shop package.
-- oxideshop-theme - Themes, which are installed into source directory.
-Themes depends on main shop package.
+- oxideshop-theme - Themes, which are installed into source directory, depend on main shop package.

 Bugs and Issues
 ---------------